NCAR/aircraft_projects/Systems/servers/raf-ads3-dhcp/etc/dhcp/dhcpd-NCAR-README.txt

 /etc/dhcpd.conf is owned by the dhcp RPM which comes with RedHat.

-Two RPMs cannot own the same file, so rad-*-dhcp cannot have its own version of /etc/dhcpd.conf.
+Two RPMs cannot own the same file, so raf-*-dhcp cannot have its own version of /etc/dhcpd.conf.
 Instead, raf-*-dhcp contains a triggerin script, which is run when the package is installed.
 This script checks the system /etc/dhcpd.conf file, and replaces